A Continuing Search to Find the Perfect Hair Loss Remedy

 In 2000, Dr. Bernstein and Columbia University came up with the revolutionary idea of hair cloning in order to develop the first long term ‘cure’ for hair loss.
 Hair Cloning involves multiplying a person’s germative hair follicle cells in vitro and then implanting then into the scalp in so that they grow new follicles/new permanent hair.
 Methods such as growth cell infused PRP, hair multiplication and scalp impregnation therapy were all developed during this period and some doctors have even offered people places on a “waiting list” when hair cloning finally passes clinical trials and is officially approved.

 Today, 40% of men still begin to lose their hair in their early 20’s.
-However, service providers such as Advanced Hair assist over 500,000 people around the world by prescribing specialist medical hair loss treatment programs to treat tailored hair loss conditions.
+However, service providers such as Advanced Hair assist over 1 million people around the world by prescribing specialist medical hair loss treatment programs to treat tailored hair loss conditions.
 With popular non-surgical procedures to replace lost hair, Advanced Hair can give people a full head of hair and the subsequent feeling of confidence gained by looking good again.